thirdelement/goal-getter/README.md

 ### Wireframes
 The wireframes for Desktop, Tablet and Mobile versions are [here.](https://github.com/thirdelement/goal-getter/blob/master/GoalGetter_wireframes.pdf)

-These wireframes were created at the start of the project and although very similar to the resulting website it does diverge from this in some areas.
+These were created at the start of the project.
+The resulting website is very similar but it does diverge from the wireframes in some areas.
 These include:
-  - The wireframes show separate web pages for each section of the Add Goal form as opposed to the use of Tabs.
+  - The website uses Tabs for the Add Goal form rather than separate web pages.
   - The profile page does not provide the capability to change your username and password.
   - The Shared Goals and Profiles page use Bootstrap cards rather than an Accordion.
   - The images shown have been changed in some cases.